schwemmecomics/schwemme-comics/content/comics/284/index.en.md

 Ernestito has a collection of silly glasses.
 For comedic purposes.

 *Sadly, my silly heart glasses are broken.
 Might be a sign.
-A sign to get me some new ones!
+A sign to get me some new ones!*

----